Quantum logic gate: Controlled gates

 Control can be extended to gates with arbitrary number of qubits and functions in programming languages.
 Functions can be conditioned on superposition states.

 Classical control

 Example: The qubit $\phi$ is measured, and the result of this measurement is a Boolean value, which is consumed by the classical computer.
 If $\phi$ measures to 1, then the classical computer tells the quantum computer to apply the U gate on $\psi$.

 In circuit diagrams, single lines are qubits, and doubled lines are bits.

 Gates can also be controlled by classical logic.
 A quantum computer is controlled by a classical computer, and behaves like a coprocessor that receives instructions from the classical computer about what gates to execute on which qubits.
 Classical control is simply the inclusion, or omission, of gates in the instruction sequence for the quantum computer.
+Performing measurements in the middle of a quantum circuit, as opposed to the end of it, is difficult and technically challenging because of timing issues and decoherence.
+Because of this, not all quantum computers support these classical if-statement, where quantum data is converted to bits, which then controls the program flow.

 Phase shift gates

 The phase shift is a family of single-qubit gates that map the basis states $|0\rangle \mapsto |0\rangle$ and $|1\rangle \mapsto e^{i\varphi}|1\rangle$.
 The probability of measuring a $|0\rangle$ or $|1\rangle$ is unchanged after applying this gate, however it modifies the phase of the quantum state.
 This is equivalent to tracing a horizontal circle (a line of constant latitude), or a rotation about the z-axis on the Bloch sphere by $\varphi$ radians.
 The phase shift gate is represented by the matrix: